South-Haruna-Institute-of-Technology/nightx_shit/README.md

 Just when he had barely made any changes to this legendware pasta, he announced the following
 ![IMG_20240123_234953_070](https://github.com/South-Haruna-Institute-of-Technology/nightx_shit/assets/65479796/c38c2414-ef8b-4d6a-ada1-7224cbf48910)
-But at the same time, poor M3351AN, whose feelings were deceived by him, is falling into a crisis of publicity🥲
+But at the same time, poor M3351AN, whose feelings were deceived by him,.At the same time, M3351AN, as a member of neverhit’s assisting developers at that time, endorsed neverhit, is falling into a crisis of publicity🥲
 ![IMG_20240123_235421_724](https://github.com/South-Haruna-Institute-of-Technology/nightx_shit/assets/65479796/0ae7d58b-3ed6-4f3b-925d-dca344c44d94)